Consumer Experiences in a Pandemic World: What Brands Need to Know

 When it comes to brands, who are the top performers in delivering quality customer experiences during the COVID-19 pandemic?
 Social listening analysis pinpointed one company in particular, Target, for it’s high marks in shipping and delivery.
 They beat out competitor Walmart in positive sentiment:

 See the spike in sentiment for Target in March 2020 when the pandemic became a nationwide crisis?
 Clearly, they did something right.
-Download the report to see what the data says about why they were successful.

 The COVID pandemic has taught retailers that shocks to the supply system may never be fully predictable or avoidable.
 But retailers can mitigate future supply shocks and dramatic changes in consumer shopping behavior by ensuring they have an effective shipping program in place that sources from well-stocked and distributed across the country ensuring they can deliver on that shipping promise.